nicolasbeauvais/blog/posts/2020-05-24-linux-for-productivity-and-elegance.md

 14. Custom keyboard mapping (work in progress)

-To get update when new articles are released, you can [follow me on Twitter](https://twitter.com/w3Nicolas) or subscribe to this blog RSS feed.
+To get update when new articles are released, you can [follow me on Twitter](https://twitter.com/w3Nicolas) or subscribe to this blog's RSS feed.